-A Task Order Meeting was completed on July 2, 2002 with Mr. Chris Merritt of PSI and Mr. Aaron Bennett of Caltrans in attendance.
+A Task Order Meeting will be completed on prior to groundwater monitoring.
 The primary purpose of the meeting will be to familiarize PSI with site conditions that may impact field operations.

 At the Task Order Meeting, a Pre-Work Site Visit Checklist was completed.
 Topics specified in the checklist included identification of monitoring well location, and storage areas for purge water.